 - 1. Visit www.cdms.org - 2.
-Click "My Account" - 3.
-Click "New customer?
-Click here" to complete the form to create an account - 4.
-Once you are logged in, complete all of the required fields in the application.

-5. Once all fields are complete, please click "Submit & Pay" to enter your credit card information.
+Click "Apply Online" for Certification. - 3.
+Follow the instructions to create a new log-in and password. - 4.
+Once you are logged in, complete all of the required tabs. - 5.
+Once all tabs are complete, please hit "Payment and Submit". - 6.
+If you are paying by credit card, please enter information.